Anatomy Education that Shows Up in Your Practice & Teaching

-Accessible anatomy is functional and straightforward.
-It's not about dazzling with big words and strange Latin terms.
+What we really want is yoga anatomy and physiology that makes sense.
+Accessible anatomy is functional and straightforward; it's not about dazzling with big words and strange Latin terms.
 Terminology is important and useful, but the goal is to make the most relevant information clear and understandable, then apply it directly to the practice of yoga.
 If you're a student, you'll learn to visualize and feel what's happening in your body, find optimal engagement and alignment, and make adjustments for a safe, present and rewarding practice.
 If you're a teacher, you'll apply this knowledge to your own practice and also use it to develop classes and assist students.
-With an understanding of the functional anatomy of yoga, you'll expand your options for verbal cues, modifications, and adjustments.
+With an understanding of the functional anatomy of yoga, you'll develop cues and posture options and a teaching style that is uniquely yours.